 All rooms include a chest of drawers and either a closet or wardrobe.
 Bed linens and a single bath towel and wash cloth per person are provided.
 Laundry and irons are available on each floor.

 Meals are professionally catered and included in the price of accommodations.
 Most meals are served buffet-style with separated ingredients from which participants can pick and choose, and which should include options for the most common dietary restriction categories (typically either vegetarian/vegan or low-carb/paleo/gluten-free).
 A menu will be made available several months in advance to help clarify what to expect and enable those with additional restrictions or concerns to ask questions and plan accordingly.

 (It is also a well-established tradition for attendees to bring regional or international delicacies and desserts–or the ingredients to make them–to share with fellow participants.)

-Because of its remote location (explained in House & Surrounding Area above), The Experiment provides a charter bus at the beginning of each week from Norfolk International Airport (ORF) to the town of Corolla, NC, a trip of about two hours.
-From there, participants are shuttled in four-wheel drive vehicles over the beach out to the house.
+Because of its remote location (explained in House & Surrounding Area above), The Experiment provides a (free) charter bus at the beginning of each week from Norfolk International Airport (ORF) to the town of Corolla, NC, a trip of about two hours.
+From there, participants are shuttled in four-wheel drive vehicles over the beach to reach the house.

 Participants wishing to drive can either meet/park at Norfolk airport and take the charter bus at 4 pm (also the best option for dealing with rental cars), or drive to a meeting point in Corolla by 6 pm where they can park (for a fee) and join the others for the remaining trip out to the house.
 Finally, those adventurous enough to try beach driving in a four-wheel drive vehicle can find more information here.